 THE NEXT STEP…

-As part of my role at the Voice and Rant Marketing, I have developed my skills in new areas, including advertising design, management, marketing and business development and am keen to share my knowledge to help other business owners find their voice and promote their products and services through my own Red Shoes Media & Marketing company.
+As part of my role at the Voice and Rant Marketing, I developed my skills in new areas, including advertising design, management, marketing and business development and am keen to share my knowledge to help other business owners find their voice and promote their products and services.